Steering robot

 Torque reaction mechanism:

-1. Standard type: including torque measurement, the driver has the best visibility and the most secure installation.
+1. Standard type: includes torque measurement, with the best driver visibility and the most secure installation.

-2. S-type installation: direct windshield installation, simple and fast installation, low price, without torque measurement sensor [can be estimated by motor current or installed with cylindrical torque sensor (only for SR30, SR60, SR150 with direct installation) ].
+2. S-type installation: direct windshield installation, simple, fast, and inexpensive, without torque measurement sensors [can be estimated by motor current or cylindrical torque sensors can be installed (only SR30, SR60, SR150 for direct installation)].

-3. TD-type torque reaction: installed on the passenger seat bolt, without torque measurement sensor [can be estimated by motor current or installed with cylindrical torque sensor (only for SR30, SR60 directly installed)].
+3. TD type torque reaction: installed on the passenger seat bolt without torque measurement sensor [can be estimated by motor current or cylindrical torque sensor can be installed (only for direct installation SR30, SR60)].

-4. SR150 windshield mounting arm: specially used for SR150, without torque measurement sensor (can be estimated by motor current or installed with cylindrical torque sensor).
+4. SR150 windshield mounting arm: specifically designed for SR150, without torque measurement sensor (can be estimated by motor current or installed with cylindrical torque sensor).

-By combining the steering robot with the inertial motion package with GPS correction, the steering robot can be used to guide the vehicle to travel along a set path to realize the function of path following.
-A path following accuracy of 2cm can be achieved if the DGPS correction motion package is used.
-Mainly used to improve the accuracy and repeatability of the test path, commonly used in obstacle avoidance tests, such as the fixed circle test for oversteering or understeering, ISO double lane change test, snake test, closed loop timing test, etc., the highest path following speed can reach 220KM/H.
+By combining the steering robot with an inertia motion package with GPS correction, the steering robot can be used to guide the vehicle along a set path, achieving the function of path following.
+If DGPS is used to correct motion packets, a path following accuracy of 2cm can be achieved.
+Mainly used to improve the accuracy and repeatability of the test path, it is commonly used in obstacle avoidance tests, such as circular tests for oversteer or understeer, ISO double lane change tests, snake shaped tests, closed-loop loop timing tests, etc. The maximum path following speed can reach 220KM/H.

 Path generation method: